 Zulu (IsiZulu) Language

-IsiZulu or Zulu is one of the official languages of South Africa.
-10 million people speak the language and most of these people live in South Africa.
+IsiZulu, more commonly shorted to Zulu, is one of the 11 official languages of this country.
+10 million people speak the language and most of them live in South Africa.

-24% of South Africans, Zulu is considered to be their home language and 50% of the South Africa’s inhabitants understand the language.
-Zulu falls under the Nguni group and is one of the Bantu languages.
-Xhosa and Zulu are the only two languages mutually understandable.
 The Zulu nation came into existence around the 14th century.
-Although there are many Bantu migrants, back then Zulu language adopted many of the sounds that make up the language from the San and from the Khoi.
-The San and the Khoi were the first residents in South Africa.
-Evidence of this is the Zulu’s clicking consonants used in their language.
-Other indigenous languages before were all oral languages until missionaries from Europe arrived.
-This was the time Zulu became written - when missionaries that had arrived jotted down the interesting facts concerning this language using a Latin alphabet.
-The year was 1883, and this was the year the first book containing the Zulu language was produced - A Bible.
+Although there are many Bantu migrants, the Zulu language adopted many of the sounds that make up the modern language from the San and the Khoi.
+The San and the Khoi were the indigenous folk of South Africa, living off the abundance of the land and forming a crucial part of its history and heritage.
+The evidence of their influence remains the clicking consonants in the modern Zulu language.
+Other early indigenous tongues were all oral languages until the missionaries from Europe arrived.
+These ones taught the local inhabitants to read and write, creating a written version of their tongue.
+Missionaries also began to jot down interesting facts about this language using a Latin alphabet.
+The year was 1883, and this was the year in which the first book containing the Zulu language was produced – the Bible.

-Other names in Zulu literature had included Oswald-Mbuyiseni Mtshali, Reginald Dhlomo and Benedict-Wallet Vilakazi.
-The mentioned novelists specialised in creating historically-based novels telling the life stories of known Zulu leaders - Dingane and Shaka (also known as Shaka Zulu).
-Zulu anthologies came into production in the year 1935 and in the later years with writers JC Dlamini, BWV Vilkazi and OEH Nxumalo.
-Written Zulu today is under Kwazulu Natal Zulu-Language Jurisdiction Board.
+Other names in original Zulu literature include Oswald-Mbuyiseni Mtshali, Reginald Dhlomo and Benedict-Wallet Vilakazi.
+These novelists specialised in creating historically-based novels that told the life stories of known Zulu leaders like Dingane and Shaka (also known as Shaka Zulu).
+Zulu anthologies came into production in the year 1935 and later with writers such as JC Dlamini, BWV Vilkazi and OEH Nxumalo.
+Today, written Zulu is under the Kwazulu Natal Zulu-Language Jurisdiction Board.

 South African English has adopted many Zulu words into its vocabulary.
-Some of the words include ubantu (humanity), donga (ditch), indaba (conference) and muti (medicine).
-Two Zulu animal names are used in Standard English, and these are the Impala (proper name) and the Mamba (poisonous snake).
-If you are considering learning a South African language, Zulu would probably be suggested by many.
-The main reason is that the language is not difficult to understand and it is widely used and understood.
+Some of these words include ubuntu (humanity), donga (ditch), indaba (conference) and muti (medicine).
+Two Zulu animal names are used in Standard English; impala (proper name) and mamba (a poisonous snake).
+If you are considering learning a South African language, Zulu is an easily understood and wide-spread tongue.